-Figure 10 shows a contour density map based on the number of confirmed COVID-19 cases in week 47.
+Figure 10 shows a contour density map based on the number of confirmed COVID-19 cases in week 52.
 The contour lines on the map indicate increasing density of cases, with the darkest shade of blue indicating where there is the greatest density of cases.
-The map
+The map highlights an increased number of areas with the highest density of COVID19 cases in week 52 and spread of the virus to other areas.
+However, information should be interpreted with caution as identified rates are based on testing which is not evenly spread across the region.

 Figure 11.
-Total laboratory confirmed cases per 100,000 population, by Local Government District (LGD), for all testing data combined, week 47 (15-22 November 2020)
+Total laboratory confirmed cases per 100,000 population, by Local Government District (LGD), for all testing data combined, week 52 (20 December-27 December 2020)